d2verb/cool/README.md

 ## Prerequisite

 `cool` uses `gmpy2`, so you must install some dependencies for it.
-In Linux case, you can run following commands.
+In Linux case, just run following commands.

 ```shell
 $ sudo apt-get update